malabikas/AML-Fall-2019/README.md

 ---

 ## Experiment
-In this exeriment we will be comparing performance of Attention based models with other base line models in NLP tasks such as Answer selection.
+In this experiment we will be comparing performance of Attention based models with other base line models in NLP tasks such as Answer selection.
 For this we will be using WikiQA data-set.
 Baselines which are considered are WordCnt; WgtWordCnt; CNN-Cnt (the state-of-theart system): combination of CNN with WordCnt and WgtWordCnt.
 Apart from the baselines considered we have also considered two LSTM baselines Addition and A-LSTM
 The models which we are replicating are Bi-CNN, ABCNN1, ABCNN2, ABCNN3.